Nationwide review finds patchwork, ‘broken’ systems for resolving open records disputes

 “If you are subject to the open records law, and you have a document that shows what the salaries are of various executives or higher level people in your government entity, that should be an open record,” Bailey said.

-The AP and CNHI’s 50-state review uncovered a patchwork of systems for resolving open government disputes.
-Some states, like Arizona and Indiana, have offices that can review residents’ complaints but can’t compel agencies to comply with their findings.
+The AP and CNHI’s 50-state review revealed a patchwork of complicated systems for resolving open government disputes.
+Some states, like Arizona and Indiana, have offices that can review complaints but can’t force agencies to comply with their findings.

-Others give their attorneys general authority to issue opinions or take matters to court, though experts say they rarely pursue litigation or prosecution.
+Others give their attorneys general authority to issue opinions or take matters to court, though experts say they rarely pursue litigation.

-“That’s one of the real challenges with any of these laws is that even when they have enforcement tools built in, civil liability or criminal liability, that they are so rarely enforced,” said Chip Stewart, a media law professor at Texas Christian University.

 Beyond private citizens, these systems can cost taxpayers.

-When LaPorte County, Indiana, Prosecutor Sean Fagan took office in January 2023, one of his first requests was to access emails from the office’s prior administration to review details about ongoing cases.
+When LaPorte County, Indiana, Prosecutor Sean Fagan took office last year, one of his first requests was to access emails from the office’s prior administration to review details about ongoing cases.

-The Indiana Attorney General, the state public access counselor and the Indiana Prosecuting Attorneys Council all agreed the state’s Access to Public Records Act gave Fagan the legal right to obtain the emails.
+Indiana’s attorney general, its public access counselor and its Prosecuting Attorneys Council all agreed state law gave Fagan the right to obtain the emails.

-Commissioners still refused to provide them.
-The county attorney warned a lawsuit was likely.
-So did Indiana Public Access Counselor Luke Britt, whose job is to oversee compliance with public access laws.

-“LaPorte County seemingly thumbed its nose at the position of this office and other state officials on this matter before, which may ultimately leave its resolution to the courts in what will likely result in expensive litigation,” Britt wrote in an opinion calling on the board to release the emails.

-But because Fagan is a LaPorte County employee, taxpayers there and around the state are on the hook to pay for the litigation.
-The attorney general’s office has contracted outside representation for Fagan, and commissioners have used public dollars to hire an attorney.
+Because Fagan is a LaPorte County employee, taxpayers there and around the state must foot the bill.
+The attorney general’s office contracted outside representation for Fagan, and commissioners used public dollars to hire an attorney.

-Pennsylvania is one of few states with a robust office for resolving open records disputes.
-The Office of Open Records reviews appeals and issues binding decisions, which can be appealed in court.
-Some experts describe the office as one of the better systems for handling such complaints.
+Pennsylvania is one of few states with a robust office for resolving public records disputes.
+Its Office of Open Records reviews appeals and issues binding decisions, which can be appealed in court.

 Still, there can be costly and time-consuming hurdles.

-Simon Campbell, a prolific records requester from the Philadelphia suburbs, saw a request of his challenged at the Pennsylvania Supreme Court, a rare venue for open records appeals.
+Simon Campbell, a prolific records requester who lives near Philadelphia, saw a request he made challenged at the Pennsylvania Supreme Court.

 He won.